Behavior Insights¶

 Note

 Behavior Insights will only appear once an assignment is marked as complete.
-A lack of indicator means no behavior thresholds have been met - the student has no indications of the specified behavior.
+Lack of tiles in the coloured boxes means no behavior thresholds have been met - the student has no indications of the specified behavior which would trigger the indicator.

 Click on an indicator under the Behavior column to see the Behavior Insights Dashboard.